Enjoy a variety of fun-filled fall activities

 - Guests can enjoy "island fare in the ocean air" during the popular annual Taste of Coronado in October, featuring 20 local restaurants.
 Shuttles transport guests between restaurants and proceeds benefiting military families.

 - Julian Grape Stomp Festa takes place in September at the Menghini Winery in Julian.
 The quaint country town celebrates the bountiful grape harvest with an authentic Old World-style grape stomp and festa with live music, food and wine.

-- A San Diego tradition "as American as apple pie" is the popular annual Julian Fall Apple Harvest, from September through late October or early November, celebrating this historic mountain town's famous homemade apple pies and ciders.
+- A San Diego tradition "as American as apple pie" is the popular annual Julian Fall Apple Harvest, from September through mid October, celebrating this historic mountain town's famous homemade apple pies and ciders.
 Visitors can also enjoy acres of colorful fall foliage, apple picking in local orchards, charming bed and breakfast inns, art shows, quaint antique shops and live entertainment.

 - The popular annual Alpine Viejas Western Days Parade and Festival in September, celebrating the community spirit of Alpine.
 The day-long celebration features fun for the whole family, including a kids and craft fair.

 - The Julian Apple Days Festival in October at Menghini Winery features music and dancing, children's games and activities, gold panning demonstrations, a beer and wine garden, food and merchandise vendors, apple-related contests, the coronation of Mr. and Mrs. Apple Days and, of course, Julian's famous apple pies.